corda/corda-kubernetes-deployment/CHECKLIST.md

-Corda Kubernetes Depolyment checklist
+# Corda Kubernetes Deployment checklist

 Tested with:

 - Corda Enterprise version 4.0

+---

-Pre-requisites:
+## Pre-requisites:

 	- Clone the repository to any local folder
 	- Installation requires the following tools: